-Four robot motors attach directly to the inner arms through high-performance gear reducers.
-RIA-compliant hard stops limit the inner arm motion to -52° and +124°.
+Three robot motors attach directly to the inner arms through high-performance gear reducers.
+If the robot has a theta rotation motor, it is mounted at the top of the robot base.
+RIA-compliant hard stops limit the inner arm motion to -53° and +114.6°.